martenjostmann/opencl-matrix-multiplication/README.md

 ## Execution instruction

 Every optimization resides in a separate folder.
 In each folder there is Makefile that can be used to compile the specific optimization.
-When the the library and include path cannot be found on the PATH the location can be specified with `INCLUDE_PATH` and `LIBRARY_PATH` as arguments in the Makefile:
+If the library and include path cannot be found on the PATH the location can be specified with `INCLUDE_PATH` and `LIBRARY_PATH` as arguments in the Makefile:

 ```
 make INCLUDE_PATH=<path/to/include> LIBRARY_PATH=<path/to/lib>